guidoschmidt/hicetnunc.wiki.backup/General.md

 ## I received some tez, so i suppose I sold a work.
 But where do i see which OBJKT I sold?

 First of all, congratulations.
 You can use the following the track your recent sales: https://hicdex.com/sold

+## How do I get a notification when something sells?
+You can use the telegram bot that we have listed in the [Tools](https://github.com/hicetnunc2000/hicetnunc/wiki/Tools-made-by-the-community) section

 ## Where can I see overall statistics for the site?
 https://hicdex.com/charts